VarunBabbar/SPLIT-ICML/resplit/README.md

 # Rashomon Set Estimation with SPLIT (RESPLIT)

 This code creates approximate *Rashomon sets* of decision trees using the RESPLIT algorithm.
-The Rashomon set is the set of all almost-optimal models.
+The Rashomon set is the set of all almost-optimal predictive models.
 This code is able to enumerate the Rashomon set for sparse decision trees.
 In other words, instead of returning a single optimal decision tree, it returns a set of decision trees with an objective (misclassification loss with a penalty on the number of leaves) below a pre-defined threshold.

 The code largely builds on the TREEFARMS codebase.
 To learn more about TreeFARMS, please read the [research paper](https://arxiv.org/abs/2209.08040) (published at NeurIPS'22).